andrewrk/node-s3-client/README.md

   s3RetryDelay: 1000, // this is the default
   multipartUploadThreshold: 20971520, // this is the default (20 MB)
   multipartUploadSize: 15728640, // this is the default (15 MB)
-  multipartDownloadThreshold: 20971520, // this is the default (20 MB)
-  multipartDownloadSize: 15728640, // this is the default (15 MB)
   s3Options: {
     accessKeyId: "your s3 key",
     secretAccessKey: "your s3 secret",